Independent guide. Not affiliated with ComEd. Based on the ComEd Hourly Pricing program tariff and PJM public market data.Verified June 2026

 Practical tactics for Hourly Pricing participants

 Five tactics that capture most of the available savings on Hourly Pricing.
 First, install a smart thermostat with utility-program integration (Ecobee with ComEd Peak Time Savings, Nest Renew) so the AC pre-cools before forecast peak hours and lets temperature drift up during peaks.
 Second, schedule the dishwasher and laundry to start at 1am or 2am rather than evening; the wholesale price is typically 60 to 80 percent lower overnight.
 Third, schedule EV charging to start at midnight; a typical 30 kWh charging session at 3 cents per kWh costs 90 cents versus $3 or more if charged during the day.
-Fourth, opt into the price-ceiling protection for $0.50 or $1.00 per kWh; the small premium is worth the protection during the rare but real extreme-weather events.
-Fifth, sign up for the price-alert text service so you get next-day warnings about forecast peak prices and can plan accordingly.
+Fourth, check the published next-day prices on the program portal during heat waves and cold snaps; the worst hours are visible in advance, and the structural worst case is bounded by PJM's $3.70 per kWh market cap.
+Fifth, sign up for the price-alert service (immediate alerts fire when the 5-minute price holds at or above 14 cents per kWh for 20 minutes; advance alerts flag tomorrow's expensive hours) so you can plan accordingly.

 Sources and further reading